Geometric Analysis of Magnetic Labyrinthine Stripe Evolution via Deep Learning Segmentation: Results

 \subsection{Curvature}

+Defects discussed above serve as an indicator of geometrical inhomogeneity in the system and of deviations from the thermal equilibrium state.
+For stripe patterns in particular, their dynamics are crucial for systematically understanding the demagnetization dynamics from a topological perspective.
+On the other hand, for the relationship between the configuration of magnetic moments and the energy, the curvature provides a more direct and convenient quantity.
+As noted earlier, stripe formation arises from the competition between short-range exchange interactions and long-range dipole–dipole coupling.
+While exchange interactions favor uniform spin alignment, they also energetically prefer straight domain walls.
+Consequently, regions where black–white domain boundaries bend sharply carry a higher energy cost: the larger the local curvature, the greater the energetic penalty.

 Fig.~\ref{fig:curvature_measurements}(a) displays the border curvature of the labyrinthine pattern.
 Both Type~A and Type~B images show similar curvature patterns, though Type~A has slightly higher curvature in the quenched state.
 For both measurements, the curvature peaks around steps 9-11, coinciding with the transition from the quenched to the annealed state.
+The peak in curvature around step 10 may be related to the defect pair annihilation discussed in Section~\ref{sec:defect_count}.
+Pair annihilation of defects requires substantial local deformation of the stripe pattern, which can produce sharp spatial modulations in the vicinity; consequently, the mean curvature may increase.
+After the annihilation process, however, the system locally relaxes to a smoother pattern with fewer defects, leading to a subsequent decrease in the curvature.

 Fig.~\ref{fig:curvature_measurements}(b) presents the mean inner curvatures of paths between adjacent topological defects.
 Type~B images display lower inner curvature in the quenched state, likely reflecting the higher density of topological defects and shorter mean inter-defect distances at this stage.
 Because junctions redirect the stripes, a greater share of directional changes occurs at the junctions themselves, and stripe segments between defects exhibit less internal curvature.
 Shorter segments also fit more easily into the magnetic pattern, aligning with the observed reduction in within-segment curvature.
 In contrast, Type~A images show more uniform mean inner curvature, consistent with their smaller variations in stripe length and defect count.